uw-datasci/uwdsc-website-v2/.github/README.md

 ## 🎉 That's It!

 Once configured, this runs automatically.
-Your developers just need to mention issue numbers in their PRs and the issues will automatically move to "In Review" for you!
+Your developers can either mention issue numbers in their PRs OR link issues through the Development section, and the issues will automatically move to "In Review" for you!